Maple COCOnut Granola

 1 cup dried cranberries, raisins or cherries

 Preheat the oven to 300° with rack placed in the upper middle.
 Combine the dry ingredients (oats-salt) in a large mixing bowl and stir to combine.
 Add the coconut oil and maple syrup and stir to evenly coat the dry mixture.
-Spread evenly onto a large baking sheet and bake for 28-30 minutes, rotating the pan halfway through.
+Spread evenly onto a large baking sheet, pressing into one layer, and bake for 26-30 minutes, rotating the pan halfway through.
 Remove the granola from oven when it’s lightly browned all over and scatter cranberries on top.
 Let it cool completely (this helps to make it crisp).
 Break it into pieces and store in an airtight container up to 2 weeks.